lyly2112/LEAP/Liliya Sherstobitova Resume LEAP MD.md

 **Majestic Bay, Seattle - Consultant** <br>
 APRIL 2020 - OCTOBER 2020

-- Designed and developed dynamic and interactive websites using React, JavaScript, Sass .
+- Designed and developed dynamic and interactive websites using React, JavaScript, Sass.
 - Optimized sites for usability, search engine optimization and accessibility.
 - Performed troubleshooting and white box testing software usability, analyzed results and fixing errors and bugs using Bugzilla.